pmultani1/Project_advertisement_prediction1/README.md

-### App to predict the success or chances of Advertisement clicks from customer data and demographics.
+### App to predict the success of advertisement or chances of Advertisement clicks among various customer groups determined by customer data and demographics.

 Link: https://pmultani1-project-advertisement-prediction-streamlit-app-zawnqx.streamlit.app/

-#Following steps were followed to deploy the IBM Watson machine learning model based app on Streamlit using Github repository.
+#Following steps were followed to deploy the IBM Watson machine learning model on Streamlit using Github repository.
  Dataset used for ML model is added in the repository.

 1. Install the requirements